kokkos/kokkos-core-wiki/docs/source/quick_start.rst

   Please become familiar with `Kokkos Requirements <https://kokkos.org/kokkos-core-wiki/requirements.html>`_, and verify that your machine has all necessary compilers, backend GPU SDK (e.g., CUDA, ROCM, Intel oneAPI, etc.),and build system components.

-..
- Nota bene:  the link for "Latest" should be stable from one release to the next, but check periodically to be sure ..

 :bdg-link-primary:`Latest Release <https://github.com/kokkos/kokkos/releases/latest>`

 .. code-block:: sh